detached/vagrant-lxc-base-boxes/README.md

 This repository contains a set of scripts for creating base boxes for usage with [vagrant-lxc](https://github.com/fgrehm/vagrant-lxc) 1.0+.

+This is a fork of the original https://github.com/fgrehm/vagrant-lxc-base-boxes.
+It differs in two parameter you can specify to install a specific version of puppet in your Debian box.

 ## What distros / versions can I build with this?

 * Ubuntu